m-demare/hlargs.nvim/README.md

 | ![before](https://user-images.githubusercontent.com/34817965/153656813-8c037f48-70a8-486d-890a-484695b33067.png) | ![after](https://user-images.githubusercontent.com/34817965/153656820-65bc6144-c4e7-4b5c-a671-0ada8cd8c0eb.png) |

+## hlargs vs LSP semantic tokens
+Neovim 0.9 officially added support for LSP semantic tokens.
+These offer a much more complete and precise form of highlighting than hlargs.
+These two methods can coexist, for example by using hlargs for the languages where LSP tokens are not available, or they are available but don't define special highlight groups for arguments.

+Some advantages of hlargs are:

+- Available in languages without LSP
+- Available in languages whose LSP does not support semantic tokens
+- Some LSP might not have granular enough tokens to allow for arguments' highlighting
+- Treesitter parsers are generally easier to install than LSP servers
+- Treesitter parsers have wider platform compatibility than many LSP servers
+- Faster startup speed

 ## Installation
 This plugin is for [neovim](https://neovim.io/) only.
 Version 0.7+ is recommended.
 If you are using 0.6, use the branch `0.6-compat` and an appropriate nvim-treesitter